Naturopathic Medicine

 Are Naturopathic Doctors Quacks?

 In Australia, Naturopathic Practitioners are self-regulated.
-The registration of Naturopathic Practitioners remains unresolved due to the fragmentation among many professional associations, practitioners within the profession, and objections from certain healthcare lobbyists.
+The registration of Naturopathic Practitioners remains unresolved due to fragmentation among professional associations and practitioners within the profession, as well as objections from certain healthcare lobbyists.
 [2]

 The naturopathic profession includes more than 110,000 Naturopathic Practitioners and Naturopathic Doctors (NDs) practising in over 108 countries across all WHO Regions.
 [2]